okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 #### Saturday 12/28/2024 -- Takayama -> Shirakawago -> Kanazawa

-- I walked over fresh snow into town for coffee @ Falò Coffee Brewers, then got cash from post office ATM, then coffee @ Ember, before returning to hotel
+- solo walk over fresh snow into town for coffee @ Falò Coffee Brewers, then got cash from post office ATM, then coffee @ Ember, before returning to hotel
-- got bus tickets and waited in line for twenty minutes or so
-- bus went up through the snow into the mountains
-- walk into village, found a bathroom
+- we took the bus to Shirakawago
 - delicious snacks and drinks from window shop on street
 - walk through village, across pedestrian bridge over the river, to the museum, and then back
 - coffees & Baum stick
-- waited for our bus for two hours past scheduled departure time
-- arrive at Kanazawa station, take taxi to hotel
-- food & drinks @ Pari King nearby
+- we took the bus to Kanazawa, then food & drinks @ Pari King nearby
-- Z was tired so we went back to the hotel
-- rest with beer & instant ramen in the hotel room
+- beer & instant ramen in the hotel room

 #### Sunday 12/29/2024 -- Kanazawa

-- breakfast & coffee at Isotope Coffee, a beautiful space
+- Z & I had breakfast & coffee at Isotope Coffee, a beautiful space
-- Z went back to hotel to rest
-- I strolled through town listening to music and taking pictures
+- solo stroll through town listening to music and taking pictures
 - drank coffee and {% vbook_post wrote about _Normal People_ | 2024-12-21-how-normal-people-think %} at Townsfolk Coffee
 - Z met me and we walked north through Omigi Market for dinner at a fine dining restaurant called Barrier
 - we walked through the Higashi Chaya District
 - Z went to the Kanzawa Forus mall and I sat at a small pub to read _Normal People_ & drink beer
-- I took a bus in Japan for the first time to meet Z at the hotel
-- cocktails at Furansu Cocktail Bar, which bartender at Yu in Takayama had recommended
+- we had cocktails at Furansu Cocktail Bar, which bartender at Yu in Takayama had recommended
 - bites and drinks at Izakaya Hanagumi
 - spent the rest of the night at Donuts Music Bar